George Morrison (1919–2000)

 1999

-Morrison is part of the Inaugural Exhibit: Contemporary Native American Fine Art, held in the Crossroads Gallery, at the Heard Museum, Phoenix, AZ (Feb 28).
-He also receives the Inaugural Eiteljorg Fellowship for Native American Fine Art Master Artist, Indianapolis IN, awarded in November 1999.
+Morrison participates in the Inaugural Exhibit: Contemporary Native American Fine Art, held in the Crossroads Gallery, at the Heard Museum, Phoenix, Arizona (Feb 28).

 2000–2009